First Fleet: Last survivors

 On Sat 26 January 1842 The Sydney Gazette and New South Wales Advertiser reported "The Government has ordered a pension of one shilling per diem to be paid to the survivors of those who came by the first vessel into the Colony.
 The number of these really 'old hands' is now reduced to three, of whom, two are now in the Benevolent Asylum, and the other is a fine hale old fellow, who can do a day's work with more spirit than many of the young fellows lately arrived in the Colony."
 The names of the three recipients were not given, and is academic as the notice turned out to be false, not having been authorised by the Governor.
 There were at least 25 persons still living who had arrived with the First Fleet, including several children born on the voyage.
 A number of these contacted the authorities to arrange their pension and all received a similar reply to the following received by John McCarty on 14 Mar 1842 "I am directed by His Excellency the Governor to inform you, that the paragraph which appeared in the Sydney Gazette relative to an allowance to the persons of the first expedition to New South Wales was not authorised by His Excellency nor has he any knowledge of such an allowance as that alluded to".
 E. Deas Thomson, Colonial Secretary.

-Following is a list of persons known to be living at the time the pension notice was published, in order of their date of death.
+Following is a list of persons known to be living at the time the false pension notice was published, in order of their date of death.
 At this time New South Wales included the whole Eastern seaboard of present day Australia except for Van Diemen's Land which was declared a separate colony in 1825 and achieved self governing status in 1855-6.
 This list does not include marines or convicts who returned to England after completing their term in NSW and who may have lived past January 1842.